Optimizing Tesseract for Faded Receipt Text

 img = cv2.resize(img, (int(w * scale), int(h * scale)), interpolation=cv2.INTER_AREA)

-# CLAHE recovers localized contrast in faded zones without amplifying noise
+# CLAHE recovers LOCAL contrast in collapsed zones without amplifying noise

 clahe = cv2.createCLAHE(clipLimit=2.0, tileGridSize=(8, 8))